VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 + Press ENTER to begin the search.
 + To find the next occurrence, press n.
 + To search for the previous occurrence, press N.
-+ To exit the less viewer, press esc, type :q, and then press ENTER.
++ To exit the less viewer, press ESC, type:q, and then press ENTER.

 -O1 optimised main
 <p align="center">
   <img src="https://github.com/VardhanSuroshi/pes_asic_class/assets/132068498/ae9a9dbb-cbd1-48b8-a90c-c93c26b7c954" alt="Image" width="800">
 </p>
-here we see that we have 15 line of code in main
+Here we see that we have 15 lines of code in the main

-Now let us compile the code use `-Ofast` and see the line of exceution
+Now let us compile the code using `-Ofast` and see the line of execution
 ```
 riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum_obj.o sum_1_n.c
 ```